spritebob/go-project/README.md

 ./vcpkg.exe integrate install
 ```

-The project should now be able to compile and run in Visual Studio 2019.
+The project should now be ready to compile and run in Visual Studio 2019!